gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 A cluster admin wants their load balancers mapped to separate subnet(s), allowing firewall ACL rules to specifically target the load balancer VLAN (see https://access.redhat.com/support/cases/#/case/03054638).
-The dedicated subnet(s) must be located in the same AZ(s) as the provided cluster subnets; otherwise, the IngressController will not function properly.
+The dedicated subnet(s) must be located in the same AZ(s) as the provided cluster-role subnets; otherwise, the IngressController will not function properly.

 See [Setting IngressController Subnets during Installation Workflow](#setting-ingresscontroller-subnets-during-installation-workflow)